graup/django-prompt-responses/docs/models.rst

     A Prompt is an abstract definition of a task or question that will be presented to a user in order to collect responses.

-    In order to present a Prompt to a user, it needs to be instantiated by calling :method:`get_instance()`.
+    In order to present a Prompt to a user, it needs to be instantiated by calling :func:`get_instance() <Prompt.get_instance>`.

-    In its simplest form, a Prompt defines some `text` and a `type` for either free-form or rating respones.
+    In its simplest form, a Prompt defines some `text` and a `type` for either free-form or rating responses.

     A more advanced version can be connected to any other type of object.
 When instantiated, these Prompts will be populated with one object chosen from the set of objects of the defined type.